-Solder the wire to the two outside pins of the Micro switch and connect them to the -(minus) and s (signal) pin on the ramps.
+Solder the wire to the two outside pins of the Micro switch and connect them to the GND Signal pin on the ramps.

-Since in this configuration the connection is open you will have to flip the configuration in the Marlin software to reverse the signal.
+Since in this configuration the connection is open you might have to flip the configuration in the Marlin software to reverse the signal.

 Step 9: Setting Up the Software

 I won't go into setting up the software in this instructable other than to say that the KFB2.0 runs Marlin 1.1.x and corresponds to the RAMPS_14_EFB.

 In your configuration.h select the BOARD_RAMPS_14_EFB if you use a controlled fan and heated bed

 // The following define selects which electronics board you have.<br>// Please choose the name from boards.h that matches your setup #ifndef MOTHERBOARD #define MOTHERBOARD BOARD_RAMPS_14_EFB #endif